The physics of space and time II: A reassessment of Einstein's 1905 special relativity paper: #1

 in virtue of the 3-vector identity $\vec{\nabla} \times (\vec{\nabla \phi)} = 0$, for arbitary $\phi$.
 Thus the Faraday-Lenz law is valid in any inertial frame (is covariant) independently of the space-time functional dependence of $A^{\alpha}$ or the force fields.
 Another consequence of the non-covariant character of the electric force fields is the breakdown of the electric Gauss law if the source charge is in motion~\cite{JHFRSKO,JHFSTF}:

-The appearence of a similar covariance-breaking term in the Gauss law (9.41) and the Amp\`{e}re law (3.38) follows from Eqn(9.24) and the first member of Eqn(9.27).
-Since the electric field in Eqn(9.19) or (9.21) is confined to the $x$-$y$ plane, and only the $z$-component of the magnetic field is non-vanishing:
+The appearence of a similar covariance-breaking term in the Gauss law (9.41) and the Amp\`{e}re law (3.38) follows from Eq.~(9.24) and the first member of Eq.~(9.27).
+Since the electric field in Eq.~(9.19) or (9.21) is confined to the $x$-$y$ plane, and only the $z$-component of the magnetic field is non-vanishing:

 or